-A related series of mistakes, which we will not get into here, is found with the internet records for Nicholas Jr. A very large number of them give Mary Brooks (alone or with various additions and embellishments to her name) as the wife of Nicholas Jr. This can be clearly demonstrated to be wrong, Mary being the wife instead, of the nephew of Nicholas Jr., his brother Samuel's son, Nicholas-III (known at the time in Louisa County as "Nicholas the Younger"), nephew of Nicholas Jr., and son of Nicholas' brother Samuel .
+A related series of mistakes, which we will not get into here, is found with the internet records for Nicholas Jr. A very large number of them give Mary Brooks (alone or with various additions and embellishments to her name) as his wife.
+This can be clearly demonstrated to be wrong, Mary being instead, the wife of Nicholas-III (known at the time in Louisa County as "Nicholas the Younger"), nephew of Nicholas Jr., and son of Nicholas' brother Samuel .
 Other erroneous wives include Sarah Jennings, Jane Albert, Jane Martin, Jane Abbott, Elizabeth Granger, Elizabeth Stringer, Jane Austill, Sarah Dickens, and Jane Barrett.
-Two of these, Elizabeth Stringer and Sarah Dickens were wives of Nicholas Jr.'s son, Nicholas III, rather than Nicholas Jr. We do know for a fact that Nicholas Jr.'s wife at the time of his death was a Jane, but as to her maiden name there is no known record.
+Two of these, Elizabeth Stringer and Sarah Dickens were wives of Nicholas Jr.'s son, Nicholas, rather than Nicholas Jr. We do know for a fact that Nicholas Jr.'s wife at the time of his death was a Jane, but as to her maiden name there is no known record.

 A final series of mistakes among the descendants of Nicholas Gentry Sr., lies with proposals that Elizabeth Gentry, or Mable Gentry, or both, married James Haggard of Stafford County, Virginia.
 As with the wives of Nicholas Jr., this is not a question which we will address here other than to speculate that the Elizabeth Gentry part of this mixup may have arisen from the fact that Nicholas Jr. had a daughter Elizabeth who married Nathaniel Haggard, a son of the James Haggard mentioned above.
 Nathaniel and Elizabeth then had a son, James Haggard, who married his first cousin, Elizabeth (Betsie) Gentry, daughter of Moses Gentry (a brother of the elder Elizabeth).
 With such convoluted relationships, it is not surprising that generations of Gentrys and Haggards might be misplaced.